sgsdxzy/adc/README.md

-# adc
+# ADC
-Atomatic Drone Control is an airbornedrone obstacle avoiding and navagation program
+Atomatic Drone Control is an airbornedrone obstacle avoiding and navagation program.